 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 209 of 226
+May 23, 2023 February 2, 2023 3.1 Page 213 of 231

-TERM DEFINITION Half-Cell Reference Electrode See "Reference Electrode."
+TERM DEFINITION Half-Cell Reference Electrode See "Reference Electrode." ✓ Hard Spot Means an area on steel pipe material with a minimum dimension greater than two inches (50.8 mm) in any direction and hardness greater than or equal to Rockwell 35 HRC (Brinell 327 HB or Vickers 345 HV10).
 Holiday Any discontinuity or bare spot in a coated surface.
 Hydrogen Sulfide (H 2 S) A colorless, poisonous, and flammable gas that has a characteristic rotten egg odor at low concentrations.
 H 2 S is very soluble in water and when dissolved, it behaves as a weak acid and usually causes pitting of carbon steel, depending on the type of film formed on the metal surface.
 Hydroxide (OH -) Ion A common dissolved constituent of water that has the ability to neutralize acids and act as an anionic inhibitor.
 OH ions are also a component in a water's alkalinity; however, a hydroxide alkalinity value can only be obtained if the pH is greater than 8.3.
 In addition, hydroxide ions react with bicarbonate ions to form carbonate ions and water.
 Thus, in a liquid sample, hydroxide and bicarbonate alkalinity do not coexist.
 Impressed Current Direct current supplied by a cathodic protection system utilizing an external power source.
 Impingement Corrosion A type of internal attack that occurs when a liquid stream collides with a metal surface and breaks down protective films in very small areas.
 Impingement is very similar to erosion corrosion but is usually considered to be due to more direct blasting of the surface by a fluid that is often a result of turbulence surrounding small particles adhering to the metal surface.
 The turbulence results in greater agitation of the liquid at the metal surface in a small particular area.
 Solids and gas bubbles have a tendency to increase/accelerate the impingement attack, which results in pits that are characteristically elongated and undercut on the downstream end.

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 210 of 226
+May 23, 2023 February 2, 2023 3.1 Page 214 of 231